pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 No one technically _had_ to upgrade, but in a year or so, everybody did, because we wanted those sweet quality-of-life improvements, nicer design, and exciting new features.
 But eventually every product being continually developed will become [good enough](https://www.removepaywall.com/search?url=https://www.wired.com/2004/06/word-refuseniks-never-upgrade) for its target market.

-When that happens, companies (particularly the [VC-backed](https://pketh.org/organic-software.html) kind) now need to contrive new and increasingly stick-like reasons for customers to pay again.
+When that happens, companies (especially the [VC-backed](https://pketh.org/organic-software.html) kind) now need to contrive new and increasingly stick-like reasons for customers to pay again.
 From made-for-marketing [‘features’](https://www.youtube.com/watch?v=oXtvAQ-e0iE) that suck to use IRL, to breaking compatibility with older versions, to spamming you with marketing notifications and embedded ads.
 Their relationship with customers goes from symbiotic to parasitic.

 On the other hand, the pursuit of completeness should be an ideal fit for subscription software because theoretically they incentivize stability, polish, and helpful improvements.

-Subscriptions are especially helpful for businesses:
+Subscriptions are particularly helpful for businesses:

 1. Monthly Recurring Revenue (MRR) makes it _way_ easier for a business to hire employees because they know they’ll be able to pay their yearly salaries.
 2. Historical MRR can be used to project the rate at which future revenue will go up 📈, which could be used to take on some debt to finance expansion or R&D as safely as possible.

 > There's also a third reason: Some consider subscriptions 'safer' because different tiers can be used to prevent customers from costing more money than they contribute (free-rider problem).
 But this is typically a non-issue IRL unless your product burns unlimited money generating LLM tokens.

-Especially for smaller businesses, and solo creators, just knowing that you have like ~`$3000/mo` coming in every month is way less anxiety-inducing than making `$6,000` in a good month – but knowing that next month it’s just as likely that you’ll only make `$1000` (or maybe even `$0`).
+Especially for solo creators, just knowing that you have ~`$3000/mo` coming in every month is way less anxiety-inducing than making `$6,000` in a good month – but knowing that next month you could just as likely make `$1000`, or maybe even `$0`.
 It's like being a farmer, surviving at the mercy of good weather.

 https://d2w9rnfcy7mm78.cloudfront.net/759394/original_c8de3fb3649e0c97562cc5f25ed3944f.gif
 figcap: What do you grow, when the future could be anything”